-- a behavioural approach, including sanctions when appropriate, to reinforce a culture where sexual harassment and online sexual abuse are not tolerated - working closely with LSPs in the area where the school or college is located so they are aware of the range of support available to children and young people who are victims or who perpetrate harmful sexual behaviour - support for designated safeguarding leads (DSLs), such as protected time in timetables to engage with LSPs and - training to ensure that all staff (and governors, where relevant) are able to: - better understand the definitions of sexual harassment and sexual violence, including online sexual abuse - ii. identify early signs of peer-on-peer sexual abuse - iii. consistently uphold standards in their responses to sexual harassment and online sexual abuse
+- a carefully sequenced RSHE curriculum, based on the Department for Education's (DfE's) statutory guidance, that specifically includes sexual harassment and sexual violence, including online.
+This should include time for open discussion of topics that children and young people tell us they find particularly difficult, such as consent and the sending of 'nudes'35 - high-quality training for teachers delivering RSHE - routine record-keeping and analysis of sexual harassment and sexual violence, including online, to identify patterns and intervene early to prevent abuse - a behavioural approach, including sanctions when appropriate, to reinforce a culture where sexual harassment and online sexual abuse are not tolerated - working closely with LSPs in the area where the school or college is located so they are aware of the range of support available to children and young people who are victims or who perpetrate harmful sexual behaviour - support for designated safeguarding leads (DSLs), such as protected time in timetables to engage with LSPs and - training to ensure that all staff (and governors, where relevant) are able to: - better understand the definitions of sexual harassment and sexual violence, including online sexual abuse - ii. identify early signs of child-on-child sexual abuse iii. consistently uphold standards in their responses to sexual harassment and online sexual abuse